gerardcobas/FrontendTest/README.md

 #### First Screen

-Alice can search a username of GitHub
+The user can search a username of GitHub

 ![](https://github.com/gerardcobas/JuniorFrontendTest/blob/master/images/First-Screen.png)

 #### Success Screen

-Results are displayed and Alice can open a repository in GitHub
+If the searched username does exist: The searched user profile is displayed with all his repositories

 ![](https://github.com/gerardcobas/JuniorFrontendTest/blob/master/images/Success-screen.png)

 #### Error Screen

-Alice is warned that the username doesn't exist
+If the searched username does not exist: An error is shown

 ![](https://github.com/gerardcobas/JuniorFrontendTest/blob/master/images/Error-screen.png)